pliosoft/react-enable/README.md

 Provides state and context for managing a set of features.

-props:
+Available props:

-- `features: Feature[]`: list of available features.
+- `features: FeatureDescription[]`: description of available features.
-- `defaultEnabled`: list of enabled features at startup.
-Does not update after mount.
+- `disableConsole?: boolean`: indicate the console API should not be enabled (default false)
+- `storage?: Storage`: where to persist overrides (default `window.sessionStorage`)

 ### `Enabled` and `Disabled` components

 Render children depending on which set of features are active.

-props:
+Props:

 - `feature: string | string[]`: if one of these is enabled, the children will render (or not, with Disabled)
-- `allFeatures: string[]`: only if all of the specified features are enabled will it render children (or not, with Disabled)
+- `allFeatures: string[]`: only if all the specified features are enabled will it render children (or not, with Disabled)

 ### Hooks

-- `useEnabled(features: string | string[])`: return true iff any specified features are enabled.
+- `useEnabled(features: string | string[])`: return true
+  if any specified features are enabled.
-- `useAllEnabled(features: string | string[])`:  return true iff all specified features are enabled.
+- `useAllEnabled(features: string | string[])`: return true
+  if all specified features are enabled.
-- `useAllDisabled(features: string | string[])`: return true iff all specified features are disabled.
+- `useAllDisabled(features: string | string[])`: return true
+  if all specified features are disabled.
-- `useDisabled(features: string | string[])`: return true iff any specified features are disabled.
+- `useDisabled(features: string | string[])`: return true
+  iff any specified features are disabled.

 ### `ToggleFeatures` component

 Renders all current features specified in `Features`, and whether they are enabled or disabled, with checkboxes to toggle them.
-Rendered html has class `toggle-features` for custom styling.
+Rendered HTML has class `toggle-features` for custom styling.
 You might use this in a Portal, and style it to float on top of the screen in developer builds.

 ### `EnableContext` component

 This component can be used if you want to do your own state management or custom feature storage.
 Instead of using `Features`,
 you would wrap your tree,
 providing a custom test function.

 ```js
   return (